 Where The Exorcism of Emily Rose drew heavily upon the clichés that had been put in place by The Exorcist (1973), Requiem welcomely abandons them.
 There are no horror movie cliché conventions here – and Requiem is all the more effective for that.
 Requiem is almost a Dogme film in some regards – the drama takes place naturalistically and the camera is often handheld.
 The scenes with Sandra Hüller struggling to pick up a rosary or stretch her fingers out to touch a crucifix have a tense, painful realism that convey the inner struggle with a genuine tension that none of the effects-driven Exorcist copies ever demonstrated.
 When the exorcism does come at the end, with the handheld camera observing the party gathered around an ordinary sofa in a lounge, the effect is raw – as though one is looking in on a real exorcism, not one that has been dramatically pumped up with rotating heads, rocking beds and gross-out effects.
 The Exorcism of Emily Rose, by its very claim to be telling the story of a real exorcism, had the opportunity to do something that deconstructed and broke away from the Exorcist clichés, but failed to do so; however, Requiem accepts this challenge and succeeds admirably.

 Surprisingly, the one thing that Requiem does not cover – in fact, even mention at all – is the trial.
 The film simply fades out at the point where Michaela’s friend Hanna takes her away from the home for a ride and offers her the opportunity to escape from it all but where Michaela makes the decision to return.
-With an extraordinary casualness, the end credits merely mention that Michaela died after a dozen exorcisms, whereas in truth Annaliese Michel died after the priests performed exorcisms twice daily for an entire year.
+With an extraordinary casualness, the end credits merely mention that Michaela died after a dozen exorcisms, whereas in truth Annaliese Michel died after the priests performed exorcisms twice daily for an entire year, a situation that amounted to imprisoned abuse and torture (albeit with religious justification).
 The lack of depiction here presents this side of the case with an amazing lack of significance.
 It is an anti-climactic ending, although maybe one where the filmmakers have deliberately sought not to cover ground the same ground that The Exorcism of Emily Rose already had.

 The other thing that one discovers is that while Requiem does not go as far as The Exorcism of Emily Rose did in claiming that the exorcism was absolutely real, nor does the film go to the extent that the trial and Catholic Church did in real-life in denying that there was any spiritual reality to what happened either.
 Rather, Requiem treads an ambiguous line – one that makes a strong case for the incident being mental illness but perhaps goes only three-quarters of the way in stating this to definitely be the case.